Paul Harris (Rotary)

-Paul Percy Harris (April 19, 1868 – January 27, 1947) was a Chicago, Illinois, attorney.
+Paul Percy Harris (April 19, 1868 – January 27, 1947) was a Chicago, Illinois-based attorney.
 He founded the club that became the humanitarian organisation Rotary International in 1905.

 Personal life

 Harris was born in Racine, Wisconsin, to George and Cornilia Harris.
 He was the couple's second child.
 At age three, when his family fell on hard times, Paul was moved with a sibling to Vermont to live with his paternal grandparents, Howard and Pamela Harris.
 Harris would later write about his parents: "Of all charges which might have been made against George and Cornelia, parsimony would have stood the least chance.
 They were both royal spenders."

 While living in Vermont, he attended Black River Academy in Ludlow, but was expelled after only a short time.
 At his secondary school in Rutland, he was known as a prankster.
 After secondary school, he attended the University of Vermont.
 In 1886, he was expelled in an incident involving a secret society.
 In the fall of 1887, he attended Princeton University.

 Due to the death of his grandfather in the spring of 1888, he did not return to school the following fall.
 Harris soon moved to Des Moines, Iowa, where he was apprenticed at a local law firm.
 After completing his apprenticeship, he studied law at the University of Iowa.
 He graduated with a Bachelor of Laws in June 1891.
 However, for the next five years, he worked odd jobs: for a newspaper as a salesman and a reporter, on fruit farms, as an actor and cowboy, and on cattle ships that traveled to Europe.
 In 1896, Harris moved to Chicago, eventually settling in the Morgan Park neighborhood, where he lived the rest of his life (except for spending summers in Michigan and winters in Alabama during his later years).

 It was 2 July 1910 in Chicago that Harris married Jean Thomson, a Scotswoman whom he had met at a local nature club.
 Jean traveled the world with Harris in support of Rotary.
 She helped to make women an important part of Rotary, eventually leading to all Rotary Clubs admitting women as full members.
 The couple never had any children.

 Harris sought meaningful personal and spiritual relationships in addition to his professional achievements.
 He attended religious services on Sundays but visited many different churches rather than aligning himself with one congregation.
 Later in his life, he said that his religious affiliations were, like himself, difficult to label:I really have no church affiliations … I am not easily classified; that is to say my convictions are not that of that definite nature essential to whole-hearted affiliation with the general run of churches. … Of course, these days one can hear the best of preaching over the radio and I generally hear three or four sermons every Sunday.